 Install cpupower

-On CentOS, cpupower is brought by kernel-tools
+On CentOS, cpupower is brought by kernel-tools package.

 yum install kernel-tools -y